 Benefits of cherries1

 Cherries have two major categories, tart ad sweet cherries from yellow to deep blackish-red.

-- May improve athletic performance especially tart cherries.
+- May improve athletic performance, especially tart cherries.

 Thyme has a minty, earthy, and floral herb.
 Lemon thyme has a similar appearance and taste to the common variety but it also offers a stronger citrus aroma and taste.

-Do you know, lemon thyme's flavor is as its peak same as all other herbs, in the morning when the essential oils of the plant are most abundant?
+Do you know, lemon thyme's flavor is at its peak same as all other herbs, in the morning when the essential oils of the plant are most abundant?
 Therefore, harvesting lemon thyme is best during the early morning hours of the day to get real maximum flavor2.